• Skip to main content

 I spent yesterday cooking and baking which felt very good.
 I made the Sour Cream Chocolate Chip Muffins for David and Caroline as well as the Garden Herb Bread.
 I also made a new mocha sauce to try to replicate my Starbucks coconut mochas.
 I’m going to experiment with using it today and if I can get a solid result, I will be sure to share it in a post as part of my comfort food recipe collection.

-I also started experimenting with using my triple slow cooker like this one.
+I also started experimenting with using my triple slow cooker.
 This is something I’ve been wanting to do for some time.

 Part of the reason I was able to do more cooking is due to the fact that I solved a space problem in my kitchen.
 Our kitchen is relatively small with limited counter space and no island.
 I had an idea that is working well, but I’m going to write about it separately or else it will get buried and lost here in this post.